 Free?
 Yes, I thought that might have your attention.
 Thycotic are a kind bunch, and they want you to be able to improve your security stance whilst understanding there are tight budget constraints.

-To this end, they’ve made available a couple of tools I’m pleased to present to you:
+To this end, they’ve made available a couple of IT tools I’m pleased to present to you:

 Password Strength Checker – How strong are the passwords you are using?
-This Free online password checker lets you immediately determine the strength or weakness of any password in seconds
+This free online password strength checker lets you immediately determine the strength or weakness of any password in seconds

-Weak Password Finder for Active Directory – Get your FREE Weak Password Finder Tool from Thycotic to quickly and easily identify the riskiest passwords among your Active Directory users, without revealing the passwords to you
+Weak Password Finder for Active Directory – Get your free Weak Password Finder Tool to quickly and easily identify the riskiest passwords among your Active Directory users, without revealing the passwords to you

 Secret Server Free – eh, what, free?
-No way?!
+No way.
 Yep, you heard right!
-Get the fastest to deploy, easiest to use privileged access password security solution in this free edition that supports up to 25 users and protects up to 250 privileged account passwords – for life!
-That’s enough to cover a small to medium IT Department, with all the security of the full versions – awesome!
+Get the fastest to deploy, easiest to use password management tool for IT admins that supports up to 25 users and protects up to 250 privileged account passwords – for life!
+That’s enough to cover a small-to-medium IT Department, with all the security of the full versions – awesome!

 Latest posts by Thycotic Team (see all)